-48. In 2009, emissions from the industrial processes sector amounted to 4,601.88 Gg CO2 eq, or 6.1 per cent of total GHG emissions, and emissions from the solvent and other product use sector amounted to 43.40 Gg CO2 eq, or 0.1 per cent of total GHG emissions.
+- 48. In 2009, emissions from the industrial processes sector amounted to $4,601.88 \, \text{Gg CO}2 \, \text{eq}$, or 6.1 per cent of total GHG emissions, and emissions from the solvent and other product use sector amounted to $43.40 \, \text{Gg CO}2 \, \text{eq}$, or 0.1 per cent of total GHG emissions.
 Since 1990, emissions have increased by 35.0 per cent in the industrial processes sector, and increased by 4.5 per cent in the solvent and other product use sector.
 The key drivers for the rise in emissions in the industrial processes sector are metal production and the consumption of HFCs.
-Within the industrial processes sector, 49.2 per cent of the emissions were from metal production (CO2 and PFCs), followed by 18.7 per cent from mineral products, 13.1 per cent from the chemical industry and 19.0 per cent from the consumption of halocarbons and SF6.

-49. The 2009 submission include a description of QA/QC procedures for verification of plant-specific information; for example, six industrial companies were visited by the Ministry for the Environment to validate the data submitted by each company.
+Within the industrial processes sector, 49.2 per cent of the emissions were from metal production (CO2 and PFCs), followed by 18.7 per cent from mineral products, 13.1 per cent from the chemical industry and 19.0 per cent from the consumption of halocarbons and SF6. - 49.
+The 2009 submission include a description of QA/QC procedures for verification of plant-specific information; for example, six industrial companies were visited by the Ministry for the Environment to validate the data submitted by each company.
 The ERT welcomes these activities.
 However, there are very few descriptions about QA/QC procedures performed for each category and the results of these activities.
-Regarding key categories, tier 2 QC activities are desirable, especially for the category-specific QA/QC activities for key categories and verify plant-specific information.
+Regarding key categories, tier 2 QC activities are desirable, especially for the categories using plant-specific information.
+The ERT encourages New Zealand to implement category-specific QA/QC activities for key categories and verify plant-specific information.

-50. New Zealand has provided, in the main body of the NIR, information on methods for calculating indirect GHG emissions in the industrial processes categories.
-The ERT encourages New Zealand to explore other options for reporting this information within the NIR in order to increase transparency.

-51. Some recalculations were performed in the 2009 submission, HFC emissions from the consumption of HFCs and SF6 (+19.45 Gg, +3.3 per cent), CO2 emissions from cement production (-21.71 Gg, -3.9 per cent) and CO2 emissions from ammonium production (+7.46 Gg, +2.0 per cent).
-The ERT acknowledges that New Zealand did not mention the recalculation performed for CO2 emission from cement production in the NIR (it was only mentioned in the CRF tables).
-The ERT recommends that New Zealand provide more information on how recalculations affect the time-series in the category-specific sections of the NIR and how recalculations improve the accuracy of emission estimates, time-series consistency and completeness of the inventory in its next annual submission.

-52. New Zealand has reported emissions from methanol and NH_3 production inconsistently.
+- 50. New Zealand has provided, in the main body of the NIR, information on methods for calculating indirect GHG emissions in the industrial processes categories.
+The ERT encourages New Zealand to explore other options for reporting this information within the NIR in order to increase transparency. - 51.
+Some recalculations were performed in the 2009 submission, HFC emissions from the consumption of HFCs and SF_6 (+19.45 Gg, +3.3 per cent), CO_2 emissions from cement production (-21.71 Gg, -3.9 per cent) and CO_2 emissions from ammonium production (+7.46 Gg, +2.0 per cent).
+The ERT acknowledges that New Zealand did not mention the recalculation performed for CO_2 emission from cement production in the NIR (it was only mentioned in the CRF tables).
+The ERT recommends that New Zealand provide more information on how recalculations affect the time-series in the category-specific sections of the NIR and how recalculations improve the accuracy of emission estimates, time-series consistency and completeness of the inventory in its next annual submission. - 52.
+New Zealand has reported emissions from methanol and NH_3 production inconsistently.
 Rather than presenting emissions by fuel combustion, CO_2 emissions from methanol production have been reported in the energy sector and CH_4 emissions from methanol production have been reported in the industrial processes sector.
-Similarly, CO_2 emissions from NH_3 production have been reported in the industrial processes sector while CH_4 emissions from NH_3 production have been reported in the energy sector.

-53. The uncertainty analysis has been performed using tier 1 methods.
+Similarly, CO_2 emissions from NH_3 production have been reported in the industrial processes sector while CH_4 emissions from NH_3 production have been reported in the energy sector. - 53.
+The uncertainty analysis has been performed using tier 1 methods.
 There are some very small (0 per cent) uncertainties for AD and the description of the uncertainty estimate for CO_2 is missing.
 The ERT recommends that New Zealand reassess the uncertainty estimates for AD, report uncertainty estimates for each EF and provide a more detailed description of the uncertainty estimates used at least for every key category.

-1. Cement production $-CO_2$
+1. Cement production - CO2